A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Introduction

+A major advance in relaxing the limitations of the previous results was made in \cite{Tan21}, where the author reduced \eqref{mainsys} to a $4\times 4$ ODE system along a characteristic path and proved the existence of critical thresholds.
+This $4\times 4$ ODE system is crucial in our analysis as well.

+One particularly interesting observation by us was that the Poisson forcing in \eqref{mainsysmom} is sufficient to prevent density concentration at the origin, even if the initial velocity points inward at some locations.
+To our knowledge, this was the first study of critical thresholds for the spherically symmetric EP system that dropped the expanding-flow assumption.

+It was further noted that $N=2$ is critical dimension, requiring a different analytical approach than the case $N\geq 3$.
+The author also obtained partial results for the case $c=0$, providing bounds on both subcritical and supercritical regions.
+However, no results were presented for $c>0$.
+More recent works \cite{CS23,R23} have highlighted intriguing properties of \eqref{mainsys} with $c>0$.
+In particular, \cite{CS23} shows that for $c>0,N\neq 4$, the subcritical region for \eqref{mainsys} is of measure zero in the phase space, while the case $N=4$ remains an open question.

+In this paper, we develop a unified methodology that addresses both the zero and nonzero background cases.
+For $c>0$, we use this framework to derive precise critical thresholds in four dimensions, assuming a periodicity condition.
+This assumption is motivated by numerical observations as well as the results/discussions in \cite{CS23}.
+We then apply the same approach to the $c=0$ case, obtaining precise thresholds without any additional assumptions.
+To our knowledge, such a comprehensive and sharp result is novel and has not appeared in the current literature.

-In this paper, we present sharp thresholds for both $c>0$ as well as $c=0$.
-Several steps are needed to arrive at the precise thresholds.
-Special care has to be taken with regards to finding the subcritical region for $c>0$.
-We essentially start out by characterizing the supercritical region and narrowing down the possible initial configurations that might allow for global solutions, eventually extracting out the subcritical region.
+Several careful steps are needed to obtain these precise thresholds.
+In particular, determining the subcritical region for $c>0$ demands special attention.
+Our strategy begins by characterizing the supercritical region, progressively narrowing down the possible initial configurations that might lead to global solutions, and ultimately isolating the subcritical region.

+The methodology we develop is quite general and shows promise for application to radially symmetric Euler-Poisson-alignment systems as well.
+Hence, as far as possible we perform calculations with a general dimension, $N\geq 2$.
+However, for $c>0$, we eventually state the final calculations and result for $N=4$.